 Dr. Binning earned her medical degree from the University of Colorado School of Medicine and completed fellowships in endovascular and cerebrovascular neurosurgery with the University of Buffalo’s Department of Neurosurgery, one of the country’s leading training programs.

 Dr. Sirken is a board-certified neurologist with Global Neurosciences Institute where he serves as Director of their Neuro-Hospitalist program.
-He is an Assistant Professor in the Department of Neurology at Drexel University College of Medicine where he serves as Director of the Neurology Student Clerkship and Director of In-Patient Neurology.
+He is a Clinical Associate Professor in the Department of Neurology at Drexel University College of Medicine where he serves as Director of the Neurology Student Clerkship and Director of In-Patient Neurology.
 He specializes in stroke treatment and has subspecialty board-certifications in Vascular Neurology, Headache Medicine, and Brain Injury Medicine.

 Dr. Hakma is among an elite group of dual-trained vascular neurosurgeons able to perform conventional neurosurgery as well as minimally invasive endovascular neurosurgery.
 He is a cerebrovascular/endovascular neurosurgeon with Drexel Neurosciences Institute (DNI) and an assistant professor in the Department of Neurosurgery at Drexel University College of Medicine.